naerbnic/datalit/datalit/docs/datalit.md

 The `datalit!()` macro can be used as an expression to turn a fluent description of a block of data into a static byte array at compile time.
-This allows you to write readable, well‑documented descriptions of structured binary data while incurring no runtime cost.
-This is particularly useful in tests and examples for code that performs low‑level parsing or binary protocol handling.
+This allows you to write readable, well-documented descriptions of structured binary data while incurring no runtime cost.
+This is particularly useful in tests and examples for code that performs low-level parsing or binary protocol handling.

 # Example